Better Communication: A WhatsApp Alternative for Architects

 Your colleagues also benefit from this.
 Within a project, they have access to the same context and can easily continue working if you're not available for a moment.
 The result?
 Structured collaboration without being dependent on your personal WhatsApp.

-, as an architect, you finally maintain the separation between work and private life.
+As an architect, you finally maintain the separation between work and private life.
 Clients have access to all necessary information — from documents to progress updates — via the portal.
 They're less inclined to contact you personally outside work hours because they can often find the answer themselves in the platform.
+This approach to customer experience creates satisfaction for both parties while maintaining professional boundaries.

 More peace, better service